-What does All These Things That I've Done mean?
+What do you think All These Things That I've Done means?

 The Killers: All These Things That I've Done Meaning